 - Tiny fingers

-The one thing that I really helped with was making their handprint on their craft paper.
+- I helped with making their handprint on their craft paper.
 Using a paint brush I covered the palm of their hands and a little bit up their forearm to create the tree trunk and branches.

-She also decided that her Apple Tree needed a blue sky.
+- She also added a blue sky.
 Using a brush she added a blue sky above her tree and again I’m so glad she did!
 I think it’s amazing when we allow our children to let their imagination go and see where their creativity takes them.

 Have you started creating Fall Crafts?